Berkshire’s Canals

 Dr Richard Marks

 Richard is a published historian based in Berkshire who specialises in industrial, military, and railway history and also the history of science.
 His current areas of research are industrial development in the Victorian period, the development of the railway and canal systems in Britain in the mid to late 19th Century and the history of British Rail.
 He has a PhD in economic history.
-Richard’s book about British Rail Engineering was published by Pen and Sword in early 2024 and a new book is due out later in 2024 about the Wantage Tramway Company.
+Richard’s books on British Rail Engineering and the Wantage Tramway Company were both both published by Pen and Sword in 2024.